Teach as you Rest

 I hear God telling me to rest more….
 Find His peace.

 Andrew Kern says we ought to enter into God’s rest and then serve Him wholeheartedly– not out of anxiety, but out of love and trust.
-In His presence, we are able to teach from rest.
+In His presence, we can teach from rest.

 How can we inspire our children to have a lifelong love of learning when they see Momma always stressed out.
 Worrying.
 Checking that list.
 Anxious over staying on schedule and “getting it all done.”

-We are forgetting that we will never be enough.
+We forget that we will never be enough.
 But our God is always more than enough.
-And He does not need a perfect schedule or a just right program.
+And He does not need a perfect schedule or a just-right program.

 When I begin to worry and compare my children how their skills are or aren’t aligning with others their age – I am not trusting God.
 I am not really embracing His purpose for my children.

-What could happen if this year, we spend more time praying?
-What if we stopped believing that we have to teach all this stuff (language and math and science, geography, music, history, art) and focused on really learning, mastering even, what we are teaching?
+What could happen if this year we spend more time praying?
+What if we stopped believing that we have to teach all this stuff (language and math and science, geography, music, history, art) and focused on learning, mastering even what we are teaching?

-Can we stop worrying, and start resting?
+Can we stop worrying and start resting?
 Can we begin teaching our children?
-If we simply slow down and savor it all, if we are intentional in all we study with them, trusting God in the way, we can enjoy the journey we are on.
+If we slow down and savor it all, if we are intentional in all we study with them, trusting God in the way, we can enjoy the journey we are on.
 Together.